-Allowing circumstances to drive your destiny is your action of laziness where you are watching your life driven away by the reasons that you are memorizing to count them later in order to justify yourself and hide from being responsible of your destiny.
-If time used on counting excuses is used to find solutions then you are half way to different results.
+Allowing circumstances to drive your destiny is your action of laziness where you are watching your life driven away by the reasons that you are memorizing to count them later to justify yourself and hide from being responsible for your destiny.
+If the time used on counting excuses is used to find solutions then you are halfway to different results.

 All great successful people know this very well and Les Brown who had extremely painful circumstances was able to reach results instead of counting his reasons where he noted: